Truck's dashboard camera found at Taiwan train crash site

-HUALIEN - The Taiwanese authorities have located what is believed to be the dashboard camera on a truck that caused a deadly train accident in Hualien County, said Deputy Transportation Minister Chi Wen-jong Sunday (April 4) as the government faces mounting scrutiny over railway safety measures that could have prevented the crash.
+The Taiwanese authorities have located what is believed to be the dashboard camera on a truck that caused a deadly train accident in Hualien County, said Deputy Transportation Minister Chi Wen-jong yesterday, as the government faces mounting scrutiny over railway safety measures that could have prevented the crash.

 Workmen in charge of extracting the now destroyed 408 Taroko Express in Hualien's Daqingshiu Tunnel discovered the dashcam at the mouth of the tunnel, but only one of the two memory cards could be found.